Trust challenges in social media

 By December 2022, we plan to integrate online fact-checkers to the SMART tool to improve fairness across computation of authenticity and reputation ratings.
 We also aim to validate the trust and reputation management for ARTICONF’s use cases and other business-oriented social media applications.
 To learn more about SMART and integrate it into your decentralised social app environment, please check the SMART open-source GitLab repository.

-This blog post was written by Alpen-Adria-Universität Klagenfurt team.
+This blog post was written by Alpen-Adria-Universität Klagenfurt team in October 2021.

 < Thanks for reading.
 We are curious to hear from you.
 Get in touch with us and let us know what you think. >